 How does this impact offshore banking in Anguilla?
 Well, all of the other countries on this list had a 15 to 20-year head start.
-For example, when Cayman was being called the “Geneva of the Caribbean”, most people didn’t even know Anguilla was a county.
+For example, when Cayman was being called the “Geneva of the Caribbean”, most people didn’t even know Anguilla was a country.

 Of course, there are some banking options available for non-residents and foreign companies.
-But these tend to require higher minimum deposits, higher annual turnover and cater to individuals interested in wealth management.
+But these tend to require higher minimum deposits, higher annual turnover, and cater to individuals interested in wealth management.

-While the British Virgin Islands (BVI) are synonymous with the offshore world, they actually have very little to do with offshore banking and finance.
+While the British Virgin Islands (BVI) are synonymous with the offshore world, they actually have very little to do with banking offshore and finance.
 In fact, less than 1% of offshore financial activities pass through banks in the British Virgin Islands.